 Estate planning – Do you want to determine your net worth?
 Knowing just how much you weigh financially is an important thing for some and a practical thing for others.
 If that’s the case, having a home inventory is the simplest way to know just how much all of your possessions are worth.

 Moving – Things can sometimes get lost or broken when moving.
 It may not happen often but it does happen.
 An inventory is a good way to have some kind of security if this should happen.
 It helps to get the right amount of insurance.
-The free insurance most moving companies offer covers next to nothing and you want to make sure you have enough coverage just in case the truck with your all of your stuff just happens to fall into the ocean.
+The free insurance most moving companies offer covers next to nothing and you want to make sure you have enough coverage just in case the truck with all of your stuff just happens to fall into the ocean.

 Legal issues (such as a divorce or an unexpected death) – While no one wants to think about these things, they are a part of life.
-It is always better to be legally prepared in such a situation then to drag the already uncomfortable and dismal situation out even further.
+It is always better to be legally prepared in such a situation than to drag the already uncomfortable and dismal situation out even further.
 This way things can be resolved professionally and calmly.

 Peace of mind – According to the Emergency Preparedness Magazine, “only 17% of people were prepared for an emergency”, while the Insurance Institute states that “every state is affected by some form of catastrophe”.
 That means that the 83% of those that are not prepared will have a hard time of it when an emergency occurs.
-Having an inventory will let you to sleep better knowing that even if your belongings were lost in a flood/tornado/hurricane/fire/earthquake, you will still know what you lost, how much money you need to cover the damage and whether the insurance will cover it.
+Having an inventory will let you sleep better knowing that even if your belongings were lost in a flood/tornado/hurricane/fire/earthquake, you will still know what you lost, how much money you need to cover the damage and whether the insurance will cover it.